saera1988/Project2/src/README.md

 ## Technologies,the stack of this application consists of:
-1)Frontend with React
+* Frontend with React
-2)A backend JSON API (openweathermap)
+* A backend JSON API (openweathermap)
-3)Bootstrab
+* Bootstrab

 ## Installation:
-1)Axios library.
+* Axios library.
-2)React-router react-router-dom
+* React-router react-router-dom
-3)Bootstrab
+* Bootstrab

-## How it is work :
+## User Story :
-* Hydration 💧: User will log  daily water intake every (cup) with just a tap.After every glass User can see how close  getting to daily goal,the log will give an idea of overall progress.
+* Hydration 💧: As user I will be able to log  daily water intake every (cup) with just a tap.After every glass
+* as a user I can see how close  getting to daily goal,the log will give an idea of overall progress.
-* Fitness: User can check the weather in fitness page,the app will suggest where to do the  workout accordingto the tempreture.
+* Fitness: As user  I can check the weather in fitness page,the app will suggest where to do the  workout accordingto the tempreture.

 ## App features :